Cassipora

-Cassipora is an indigenous village of Lokono Amerindians in the resort of Carolina in the Para District in Suriname.
-The village is located near the Blaka Watra recreation area.
-It is also near a 17th-century Jewish village, however only the cemetery remains.
+Cassipora is an Indigenous village of Lokono Amerindians located in the resort of Carolina in the Para District of Suriname.
+The village is situated near the Blaka Watra recreation area.
+It is also close to a 17th-century Jewish village; however, only the cemetery remains from that period.

 History

-Cassipora is located near a former Jewish settlement which was established in 1665, and abandoned twenty years later in favour of neighbouring Jodensavanne.
+Cassipora is located near a former Jewish settlement established in 1665, which was abandoned twenty years later in favour of neighbouring Jodensavanne.
 During the 19th century, the wood plantation Salem was located at the site.
-The village contains small clusters of houses occupied by one family which are spaced far apart.
+The village consists of small clusters of houses occupied by one family, which are spaced far apart.

-Cassipora is connected to the water supply, and since 2016, to the electricity grid.
-The village has mobile phone access.
-For schooling and health care, it is depended on neighbouring Redi Doti, which can be reached by an unpaved road.
-There is a conflict with logging companies who also use the road.
+Cassipora is connected to the water supply and has been linked to the electricity grid since 2016.
+The village also has access to mobile phone services.
+However, for schooling and healthcare services, it relies on neighbouring Redi Doti, which can be reached by an unpaved road.
+Unfortunately, there is a conflict with logging companies that also use this road.

-The village chief since 2011, is Muriël Fernandes who was first elected at the age of 29.
-The economy is based on subsistence farming, hunting and tourism.
-Since 2002, the village is owner of the Blaka Watra resort.
+Since 2011, the village chief of Cassipora has been Muriël Fernandes, who was first elected at the age of 29.
+The village's economy is primarily based on subsistence farming, hunting, and tourism.
+Since 2002, the village has owned the Blaka Watra resort.